 Knoxville, TN 37902‑2198

-The YWCA’s Educating Youth Program (EYP) provides high-quality, evidence supported, out-of-school time programs for free or on a sliding scale (SKIPP only).
-Provided at the YWCA Phyllis Wheatley Community Center (PWC) in East Knoxville, EYP relies on mutually-respectful relationships with high-risk, minority (97%) students and families to encourage improvement and ensure positive outcomes.
-Focused on addressing the root causes of academic and behavioral problems, EYP offers both short- and long-term solutions through creative, recreation-based methods.
+The Educating Youth Program (EYP) is comprised of the Afterschool Enrichment Program (ASEP) offered to middle and high school students during the academic year, and the Summer Kids in Play Program (SKIPP) offered to elementary and middle school students for eight weeks during the summer months.
+Provided at the YWCA Phyllis Wheatley Center in East Knoxville, EYP relies on mutually respectful relationships with high-risk students and families to encourage improvement and assist with positive outcomes.
+EYP focuses on the root causes of academic and behavioral problems and offers both short- and long-term creative solutions to serve young people.

 Using evidence-based models, Freedom Inside (FI) works with women in the Knox County Detention Facility who have experienced domestic violence to provide pre-release mental health treatment, support groups, and release planning.
 Upon exit from jail, clients receive help transitioning, including ongoing case management and therapy, coordination of care, and tangible benefits like housing assistance and employment training.
 As a result, clients seek safety and stability, and are significantly less likely to be re-arrested compared to the regional recidivism average.